Skip to main content

 • Escalate calls that need a human decision

-• Connect callers to a known phone number while preserving context from the conversation
+• Connect callers to a configured routing endpoint — a team, queue, or direct line — while preserving context from the conversation

 What Happens